MortenBjerre/MortenBjerre.github.io/index.md

 - Standard nearly met
 - Standard not met

+## Short about the data

+The CAASPP dataset of school scores consist of 510,665 rows and 42 columns.
+After filtering to just the schools of SF we are left with  3236 rows.
+There are 125 different schools in the data set.

+In addition to the above data set, we have the following data set:
+- A map of school location found [here](https://data.sfgov.org/Economy-and-Community/Map-of-Schools/qb37-w9se).
+- A map of zip codes to bin the data, which is found [here](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Bay-Area-ZIP-Codes/u5j3-svi6).
+- SF is not only divided into zip codes but also *tracts*.
+This is a more finegrained division of SF, which we find from [here](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Census-2010-Tracts-for-San-Francisco/rarb-5ahf) and [here](https://data.sfgov.org/Geographic-Locations-and-Boundaries/Census-2000-Tracts-for-San-Francisco-no-water-/xx87-44s6).
+We use the newest tract data, which fits with other data sets, but we use the old for the shape of a three tracts as their shape goes into the water.
+- Crime data from 2013 to 2018 found [here](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-Historical-2003/tmnf-yvry) and from 2018 up until present found [here](https://data.sfgov.org/Public-Safety/Police-Department-Incident-Reports-2018-to-Present/wg3w-h783).
+- Income data of SF.
+The income data is found [here](https://datausa.io/profile/geo/san-francisco-ca#economy) and is measured as the median household income for each tract.
+- Ethnicity demographics by track, which was found [here](https://data.census.gov/cedsci/table?t=-00%20-%20All%20available%20races%3ARace%20and%20Ethnicity&g=0400000US06.140000_0500000US06075.140000&tid=DECENNIALSF22010.PCT42).

 ## School locations

 Look at the map below, and see what schools are included in this data analysis.